ManavR123/blackjack/README.md

 The `players` dictionary stored the hands for the player and the dealer.
 The reason I opted in for this instead of simply having two arrays, one for the dealer and one for the player, is two-fold.
 One, it allowed my code to be more concise since I didn't have to do explicit checks on who's hand I needed to update.
 Second, in the event I want to add support for more players, this infrastructure is well-catered to do so.
 I would simply just need to cycle through the number of players in the `play` function.
 The dictionary I currently have works to effectively store all players hands for any given number of players.
 However, until I implement this added functionality, I made use of the infrastructure by having variables denoting keys for just the Dealer and the Player.

 ### Why Python?
-I wanted to keep my code simple and readable and Python was well-suited for this job.
-I knew coming into development that this program wouldn't be overwhelmingly complex, so I wanted to take advantage of Python's scripting capabilities to make this program lightweight.
+I wanted to keep my code simple and readable, so Python was well-suited for this job.
+I knew coming into development that this program wouldn't be overwhelmingly complex, so I wanted to take advantage of Python's scripting capabilities to make this program as lightweight as possible.